alex-oliveira/ao-scrud/readme.md

 # Samples

-Bellow, do you can see some fast samples, but if you need more information click **here**.
+Bellow, do you can see some fast samples, but if you need more information [**open the wikie**](https://github.com/alex-oliveira/ao-scrud/wiki).

 ## Controllers